This is the Official Site of the American Association, U.S.A.

 ASSOCIATION WINTER RETREAT 2015

 February 27 to March 1

-The American Association’s Spiritual Retreat for members is scheduled from Friday, February 27, 2015 to Sunday, March 1, 2015 at the Bethany Retreat Center in Lutz, Florida.
-The theme for our retreat is “Discernment of Spirits according to St. Ignatius Loyola.”
-Our retreat master is Reverend Joseph W. Koterski, S.J.
+The American Association’s Spiritual Retreat for members took place from Friday, February 27, 2015 to Sunday, March 1, 2015 at the Bethany Retreat Center in Lutz, Florida.
+The theme for our retreat was “Discernment of Spirits according to St. Ignatius Loyola.”
+Our retreat master was Reverend Joseph W. Koterski, S.J.

 Father Joseph W. Koterski, S.J. is a Jesuit Priest of the Maryland Province of the Society of Jesus.
 He has been a member of the Philosophy Department of Fordham University since 1992.
 In 2011 he was reelected President of the Fellowship of Catholic Scholars.